-Black Americans overwhelmingly see Trump as ‘a racist’ and they fear for future, poll finds
+Black Americans deeply pessimistic about country under president who more than 8 in 10 describe as ‘a racist,’ Post-Ipsos poll finds

 The starkly negative outlook appears to be a turnabout from previous points during both the Obama and George W. Bush presidencies, according to surveys asking related questions.
 A 2011 Washington Post-Kaiser Family Foundation survey found 73% of black women said it was a “good time” to be a black woman in America, while a similar survey in 2006 found 60% of black men saying it was a good time to be a black man.

 Yet the Post-Ipsos poll also finds that 65% of black Americans say they feel optimistic about their own lives most or all of the time.
-This positive personal outlook crosses age and political groups, and while it peaks among those who are older and with higher incomes, roughly half of black Americans with incomes under $35,000 annually say they feel optimistic about their own lives.
+This positive personal outlook crosses age and political groups, and while it peaks among those who are older and with higher incomes, roughly half of black Americanswith incomes under $35,000 annually say they feel optimistic about their own lives.

 Dana Clark, a father of 11 children in Ontario, California, said he tells all of his children that it’s possible to succeed in America, but that they’ll have to work harder than the white children they encounter.